The Department of Education is responsible to the Minister for Education.

 Mr Ryan reports to the Director General.

-Regional executive directors are responsible in their regions for monitoring school performance and effectiveness, directing and overseeing delivery of support services to schools, and leading and managing operations in an environment of increasing autonomy for schools.
+Regional executive directors are members of Corporate Executive.
+They are responsible in their regions for monitoring school performance and effectiveness, directing and overseeing delivery of support services to schools, and leading and managing operations in an environment of increasing school empowerment.

 Sue Cuneo - Regional Executive Director, South Metropolitan